How are we doing?

 Applications to the CCRC are usually made in writing.
 Most people use our application form.
 We designed the form to make is it easy to fill in.
-The more information that you can give us the better, but please remember the form is not a test so just give us as much of the information as you can.
+The form is not a test so please just give us as much of the information as you can.
 If you complete the form, sign it and send it to us, we will take a look at your application and get back to you.

 Before you fill in the application form, please think carefully about whether or not you need to apply to the CCRC at this stage.
 Our guidance for applicants is here to help you make the right decision for you.